 “Monis was assessed by ASIO in early December 2014.
 On the basis of the information available at the time, he fell well outside the threshold to be included in the 400 highest priority counter-terrorism investigations.
 He was only one of several thousand people of potential security concern.”

 There you have it.
 There are at least 400 dudes having coffee out there right now that intelligence and security agencies believe are more dangerous than Man Haron Monis.
 And there are several thousand more just like him.

 ASIO is responsible for assessing domestic security threats and it only has just over 1,600 staff.
 As such, it is impossible for ASIO to adequately monitor this number of threats.
 The only assessment that can be made with any level of confidence is that an attack could be planned and carried out without any security or intelligence agency knowing about it.
-Actually, we have seen that even if the security agencies know about the Man Haron Monis, he can do carry out his attack anyway.
+Actually, we have seen that even if the security agencies know about the Man Haron Monises, they can carry out their attacks anyway.

 ASIO et al did not need any more powers, funding or officers to identify that Man Haron Monis was a threat.
 ASIO had everything that it needed, including the tip-offs.
 But they did not make the assessment that should have been made.